J-SNACKKB/FLIP/ConnectionToBioEmbeddings.md

 learning_rate: 1e-3 # 0-n : Model learning rate
 batch_size: 128 # 1-n : Batch size
 embedder_name: prottrans_t5_xl_u50 # one_hot_encoding | word2vec | prottrans_t5_xl_u50 | ... : Sequence embedding method (see below)
-embeddings_file_path: /path/to/embeddings.h5 # optional, if defined will use 'embedder_name' to name experiment
+embeddings_file: /path/to/embeddings.h5 # optional, if defined will use 'embedder_name' to name experiment
 ```
-- - `sequence_file` and `labels_file` should be empty and completed once the user specify the dataset/split to be tested.
+  - `sequence_file` and `labels_file` should be empty and completed once the user specify the dataset/split to be tested.
-- - The rest of the parameters must include a basic/recomended preset value, only modified if the user wants to change it through arguments in the entry point.
+  - The rest of the parameters must include a basic/recomended preset value.